Paul Roux: Tourism

 Witkop Game Ranch is situated at Witkop just outside Paul Roux.
 The ranch has about 21 types of game including hippos, cheetahs and buffalos.
 The Ranch offers hunting opportunities in the form of regular safaris with either rifle or bow.

 There is a two-day walking trail which traverses a variety of terrains including mountain tops, sandstone cliffs, kloofs and valleys.
 There are several ladders and bridges to cross along the way and the paths have been cut back to enable ease of walking.
 The route follows large trees and rock formations.
 The terrain has rich historical and archaeological heritage with San rock art and other historical places.

 There is a dinosaur footprint at Uniondale Farm on a large block of sandstone containing fossilised tracks of two large dinosaurs which roamed the Free State during the Jurassic period.
 The main track shows five successive footprints of an animal with a gait nearly 3 metres in length.

-On 10 October 2015, the community had their first '’’Holhoek'’ 40km mountain bike race and 10 km fun run.
+On 10 October 2015, the community had their first '’’Holhoek'’ 40 km mountain bike race and 10 km fun run.
 This was aimed at raising funds to rehabilitate the Rooidam and to promote tourism.